sillsdev/web-xforge/deploy/sfdev/base/instructions.md

 ## Generate and publish product

-* Export VM .box file.
-This may take 20+ minutes.
+* Export VM .box file and prepare to test the result.
+This may take 30 minutes.
   The `--base` argument is the name of the base machine in virtualbox manager.
 Replace the VERSION string in the below before running.

 export BOX="sfdev"
 export VERSION="1.0.0"
-  date && time vagrant package --base ${BOX}-base --output ${BOX}-${VERSION}.box \
+date && vagrant package --base ${BOX}-base --output ${BOX}-${VERSION}.box &&
-    && ls -lh ${BOX}-${VERSION}.box && sha256sum ${BOX}-${VERSION}.box
+  date && ls -lh ${BOX}-${VERSION}.box &&

-* Update the box .json file, including the sha.

-* Test base box.
-Enable vb.gui in Vagrantfile.
-Give it more RAM.
+  sha256sum ${BOX}-${VERSION}.box | tee -a sfdev.json &&
+  date && mkdir test && tee test/Vagrantfile << END &&
+Vagrant.configure("2") do |config|
+  config.vm.box = "../${BOX}-${VERSION}.box"
+  config.vm.provider "virtualbox" do |vb|
+    vb.gui = true
+    vb.cpus = 2
+    vb.memory = "6000"
+  end
+end
+END

-  mkdir test && cd test && vagrant init ../${BOX}-${VERSION}.box && vim Vagrantfile
+cd test && vagrant up; date

-  vagrant up
+* Test the result.
+Such as by adding secrets and running the "Full App (SF)" debug target in Code.

 * Clean up box test machine.
 In the `test` directory, run the following.
-Then delete the `test` directory.
   The `vagrant box remove` command removes the internally stored copy of the base box (to free disk space); it's not removing the '../foo' _file_, but internally stored data with the designation of '../foo'.

-  vagrant destroy && vagrant box remove "../${BOX}-${VERSION}.box"
+  vagrant destroy && vagrant box remove "../${BOX}-${VERSION}.box" && cd .. && rm test -rf

+* Update the box .json file, and move the sha to the right place.

 ## Notes